Take your core strength to the next level while also protecting the low back.

-When I first did this exercise in gym class, it was brutal.
+When I first did the side plank in gym class, it was brutal.

-I could hardly hold my body up for even a few seconds.
+I could barely hold my body up for even a few seconds.
 It was much harder than sit-ups... crunches... or other core exercises.
 And that's one reason people avoid it.

 It's exposes a major weakness in most people.